Information and Media Technology

 After these two criteria have been met, students may login to the APU Network.

 APU strives to maintain a “virus free environment” and has purchased Symantec’s Norton Anti-Virus for every student.
 The Perfigo/SmartEnforcer registration process attempts to ensure that all computers connecting to APU’s network is protected from viruses by requiring that every student install Symantec’s Norton Anti-Virus.
 If a student’s computer becomes infected with a virus they will be denied access to the network.
 This is done to ensure they do not infect other students’ computers.
 In addition, if the removal of the virus requires intervention by IMT staff, a fee of $25.00 will be required to help with the cost of virus removal and to reestablish the student’s access to the APU network.
 Students who initially have difficulty registering their computer with the APU Network due to viruses will receive assistance in removing the viruses from their computer free of charge.

 Graduate students desiring to access the APU network have the options of Dial-Up and “All Access” wireless network services for gaining connectivity.
 Graduate students desiring either service must purchase their own network equipment.
 Appendix 1 identifies the network equipment that is compatible with the wireless network (802.11b ‘Wi-Fi’ standard) and a modem is required for dialup service.

 Graduate students must have an active APU Network Account to access the APU network services.
-For assistance in activating an APU Network Account, contact the IMT Support Desk at 626-815-5050 or email at email@example.com.
+For assistance in activating an APU Network Account, contact the IMT Support Center at (626) 815-5050 or email at email@example.com.